deurell/blog/content/posts/crazy-comets.md

 tags: [pico-8]
 ---

 Growing up I loved to play Crazy Comets on my C64.
-The magic starfield seemed almost impossible to code for a 14 year old and the music by Martin Galway totally blew me away.
+The magic starfield seemed almost impossible to code for a 14 year old and the music by Rob Hubbard totally blew me away.
 I decided to code a pico8 remake of it together with my 6 year old daughter in order to show her how to make games.
 We had a fantastic time!

 ![crazy comets intro](/crazy_intro.gif)